Algebraic transformations of Gauss hypergeometric functions: Algebraic Gauss hypergeometric functions

 \begin{remark} \rm Hypergeometric equations with a finite monodromy group can be pull-backed to differential equations with the trivial monodromy group.
 Then algebraic Gauss hypergeometric functions are transformed to rational functions (perhaps on a higher genus curve).
 The minimal transformation degree for these transformations is the order of the monodromy group, which is 12, 24, 60 for tetrahedral, octahedral, icosahedral equations, respectively.
 If the transformed equation is hypergeometric, its degree is given by formula (\ref{trareas}).

 A priori, it seems possible that a pull-back to hypergeometric equation with the trivial monodromy group can have all its 3 singularities outside the fibers above $\{0,1,\infty\}\subset\PP_z^1$.
 This situation would be an exception to part 1 of Lemma \ref{transeqv}: we would have a transformation between hypergeometric equations without two-term identities between their hypergeometric solutions.
 A simple candidate for such a pull-back transformation could transform the local exponent differences as $(1/2,1/2,1/2)\stackrel{\,10}{\longleftarrow}(2,2,2)$; it would have 5 simple ramification points above each of the 3 points with the local exponent difference $1/2$.
 It two hypergeometric equations with the trivial monodromy group can be transformed to each other, they are related by a chain of transformations considered in Sections \ref{clalgtr} through \ref{alggtranfs}.
-In Klein's standard hypergeometric equations are involved, there is a unique (because of identification of Schwarz maps) transformation, which is a composition of considered transformations of standard equations reducing the projective monodromy group with Klein's transformation keeping the smallest monodromy group.
-Otherwise we have a classical transformation.
-As we observed, all these transformations allow two-term hypergeometric identities.
-(Particularly see the statement just before Remark \ref{analcont}).
-In the indicated composition of pull-back transformations, we can still have a two-term identity if we keep a fractional local exponent difference at $z=0$ up till the last transformation (possibly acting on a hypergeometric equation with the trivial monodromy group).
-In particular, computations confirm that no pull-back covering for the transformation $(1/2,1/2,1/2)\stackrel{\,10}{\longleftarrow}(2,2,2)$ exists. \end{remark}
+In Klein's standard hypergeometric equations are involved, there is a unique\footnote{Wrong.
+See \cite[Subsection 5.3]{dihedraltr} or the previous footnote for a counterexample.